Our Progress

 October - Repairs were made on the front of the Old Town Hall.
 The painting of the front of the Old Town Hall was donated by Ron Nason Painting

-(deteriorated clapboards used to cover removed window openings upper section will be repaired in the spring).
+(deteriorated clapboards used to cover removed window openings upper section will be repaired as soon as possible).
 The risers on the Old Congregational Church steps and both landing endwalls have been scraped and painted.

 September - Basic electric service was installed in the Old Town Hall by SPV Electrical LLC.